 The name was originally "Apostrophe Volve" which was derived from the word "evolve" ('volve

-OLD browser demos
+OLD browser backups

 Here's some very old web browser version backups (the sprite loading is a bit wonky, you may have to walk around and change items or refresh the page to load the images properly).
 These are mostly a historical curiosity, not an indication of anything about the game.